 You can also plan your family’s visit around one of Mackinac Island’s festivals.
 The Mackinac Island Lilac Festival is typically held in June and includes 10 full days of fun.
 Independence Day features fireworks, sailboat races and a stone-skipping competition, and the Fudge Festival is held each August.

 You’ll need to take a ferry boat to Mackinac Island from either Mackinaw City (about four and a half hours from Detroit, mostly a straight drive north on I-75) or St. Ignace in the Upper Peninsula.
-Two ferry companies, Shepler’s and Star Line service Mackinac Island and can get you across in a little over 15 minutes.
+Two ferry companies, Shepler’s and Star Line Mackinac Island Ferry and can get you across in a little over 15 minutes.

 To save money, try purchasing tickets online ahead of time.